PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 -Placed Dance Mode, Battle Mode and Survival Mode inside Arcade Modes option.\
 -Changed the layering of the BPM number and the player icons during gameplay so they stay hidden in modfiles.\
 -Moved the help text in the Config Keys screen to the top.\
 -Moved the Aspect Ratio/Resolution options around and replaced it with a more modern one.
-Removed Profile Options (broken in NotITG).
 Removed Show Caution and Show Instructions options, they don't do anything in this theme and break other themes.\
 -Removed Reset Menu button in Options as it screws up the game real badly. (not so surprising isn't it)\
 -Noteskins now affect players 1-8.\
--Added Hold Judgment and Vocalize customization.\
+-The Hold Tail Font (Hold Judgment) customization is now separate for each player (it was a joint option in the original because of SM3.9's limitation).\
+-M-Mods now use the built-in system for consistency.\
 -F grades now show up in song selection screen.\
 -Edited a bunch of UI in Edit Mode to fit NotITG's Editor.\
 -Stitch.lua is implemented, alongside FailOverlays and the in-game console.\